 Mastocytosis with eosinophilia.
 38 year old man with mild anemia, normal platelet count and a white cell count of 61.6 x 109/L with 30% eosinophils and 1.8% basophils.
 (A) Blood film showing striking eosinophilia.
 Many of the eosinophils were atypical with three nuclear segments or an occasional circular nucleus.
 Infrequent myelocytes were noted but no increase in blast cells in blood.
 (B)Marrow biopsy was hypercellular (100% cellularity) with intense infiltrate of eosinophils, grade 3 reticulin fibrosis, and frequent areas of mast cell infiltrates.
 No increase in blast cells.
 (C) Area of mast cell infiltrate in marrow admixed with eosinophils.
 The mast cells were atypical in appearance being spindle-shaped and with fewer cytoplasmic granules (D).
 Tryptase stain confirming mast cell infiltrates in marrow.
 This case could also be considered chronic eosinophilic leukemia with associated mast cell disease.

 Systemic mastocytosis.
 Marrow section.
-Arrows point to ...
+Arrows point to clusters of mast cells ...